 And here’s another question.
 Archaeologists have long debated why Offa’s Dyke doesn’t run from ‘sea to sea’ as Alfred’s biographer – Asser – claimed it did.
 Have we missed it?
 Did the frontier take different forms, some now archaeological invisible?
 Did it simply ‘symbolically’ run from sea-to-sea?
 Was it only a defence against Powys and not Mercia’s other Welsh rivals?
 Or was, as Keith Ray and Ian Bapty have recently suggested in their new book, Wat’s Dyke serving as integrate to a contemporary defence system in parallel to Offa’s Dyke?

-The Trump experience therefore offers us more insights into the mentality of wall building.Ā Might Offa’s Dyke show us the distinction between the rhetoric, blusterĀ and ideology ofĀ planning and buildingĀ Offa’s Dyke, and the reality of its (perhaps short-term) use.
-Was it (as Ray and Bapty suggest),Ā the political and economic performance of surveying and building that was key?
-Was the point of the dyke about definingĀ who Offa (and Mercia) was andĀ who (what)Ā he wanted (Mercia) to be that mattered?
+The Trump experience therefore offers us more insights into the mentality of wall building.
+Might Offa’s Dyke show us the distinction between the rhetoric, bluster and ideology of planning and building Offa’s Dyke, and the reality of its (perhaps short-term) use.
+Was it (as Ray and Bapty suggest), the political and economic performance of surveying and building that was key?
+Was the point of the dyke about defining who Offa (and Mercia) was and who (what) he wanted (Mercia) to be that mattered?
 Consequently, was Offa’s hegemonic project incomplete or subverted once it was realised just how unsustainable it was as an enduring frontier work?
-Perhaps this reveals something about Trump, it matters less about if and how the wall is built and the detail of its construction, but perhaps instead it is the rhetoric and the fame its creation generatesĀ for its commissioner that is most important.
+Perhaps this reveals something about Trump, it matters less about if and how the wall is built and the detail of its construction, but perhaps instead it is the rhetoric and the fame its creation generates for its commissioner that is most important.

 Walls can divide as concepts and projects as much as completed frontiers.